aaronjamesyoung/ajy-digitalgarden/src/site/notes/Heart of Darkness.md

 > [!WARNING] 2024 burn update
-> The Rail Ridge Fire in 2024 has burned a significant portion of this loop, including nearly the entire Black Canyon Wilderness.
-As of this writing the fire is ongoing and (from looking at the maps) appears to have burned nearly half the trail miles of this loop so far.
+> The Rail Ridge Fire in 2024 burned a significant portion of this loop, including nearly the entire Black Canyon Wilderness.

 This is a remote, wild, and difficult 40 mile loop in the eastern Ochoco Mountains.
 This is a great early-season fastpack 1-nighter option.